Aseth0/ActAll/README.md

 - apt-get upgrade
 - rpi-update

-if you use the argument '-y' the script do a reboot of the sistem automatically, however if you don't put any arguments, the script ask you if you want to reboot the sistem.
+if you use the argument '-y' the script do a reboot of the system automatically, however if you don't put any arguments, the script ask you if you want to reboot the system.